atbcb/ICTTestingBaseline/docs/16AudioVideo.md

 Limitations, Assumptions, or Exceptions
 ---------------------------------------
 ### Audio-Only
--   If audio is synchronized with video, slides, animations, or other time-based visual media, then use the synchronization test instead: Baseline test [17.
+-   If audio is synchronized with video, slides, animations, or other time-based visual media, then use the synchronization test instead: Baseline [17.
 Synchronized Media](https://github.com/Section508Coordinators/ICTTestingBaseline/blob/master/docs/17SyncMedia.md).
 -   Audio intended as a media alternative for text does not require additional description if it is clearly labeled as such.
 -   Short sounds used to notify the user, such as confirmation beeps and error notifications, are not included in this requirement.
 -   Information and/or instructions provided in the form of audio-only content must provide equivalent programmatic and/or textual cues; the check for this requirement is performed under Baseline [7.
 Sensory Characteristics](https://github.com/Section508Coordinators/ICTTestingBaseline/blob/master/docs/07Sensory.md).